 Our consular network

 We have one of the largest British consular networks in the world with consulates in Alicante, Barcelona, Ibiza, Las Palmas, Málaga, Palma de Mallorca and Tenerife.
-These offices deal with a wide range of issues in a country that receives around 13 million British visitors a year and where an estimated 800,000 Britons live for all or part of the year.
+These offices deal with a wide range of issues in a country that receives around 13 million British visitors a year and where more than 300,000 Britons live for all or part of the year.
 Please check below for our opening hours.

 Emergency travel documents